-Volcanic also has the exclusive right for 24 months following the execution of the Option to evaluate the Company's other property interests in Guatemala and to enter into an agreement to acquire an interest in any of such other properties on reasonable mutually agreed upon terms.
+Volcanic was also granted the exclusive right until September 1, 2022 to evaluate the Company's other property interests in Guatemala and to enter into an agreement to acquire an interest in any of such other properties on reasonable mutually agreed upon terms.
+Pursuant to an amending agreement dated November 21, 2022, the Company has agreed, subject to stock exchange approval, to extend this right until September 1, 2023.